gitter-badger/enkluplayer/docs/applicationconfig.md

 Configuration settings are applied through the *ApplicationConfig.json* file found in *Resources/ApplicationConfig.json*.
 A default config is provided in the repository.

+#### Platform Specific Configs

+Each platform has its own `ApplicationConfig` that overrides any settings in `ApplicationConfig.json`.
+These configs are given by `ApplicationConfig.[RuntimePlatform].json`.
+So, for example, both `WebGLPlayer` and `WSAPlayerX86` have separate configurations.

 #### Override

 You may also specify an override, called *ApplicationConfig.Override.json*, which has been added to the `.gitignore`.
-This file is for you to change the default application config without worrying about it accidentally being added to version control.
-Any settings you configure here will override the default config.
+This file is layered on top of the platform specific config and allows you to edit config locally without worrying about it accidentally being added to version control.

 #### Options